rokmc756/postgres-cluster/roles/pgbackrest/README.md

 Note the difference in output.
 The WAL log will only be archived from the primary.
 ~~~

-## Finally, let's create a backup (must be run from repository host):
+## Finally, create a backup ( must be run from repository host )
 ~~~
 [postgres@co7-master ~$ pgbackrest --log-level-console=info --stanza=main backup
 ~~~

-## If we check the repository location, you will see the backup files:
+## If we check the repository location, you will see the backup files
 ~~~
 [postgres@co7-master ~]$ cd /var/lib/pgbackrest/
 [postgres@co7-master ~]$ ls